ppy/osu-wiki/wiki/Contests/oMWC/2/en.md

 ## Organisation

 The osu!
-Mapping World Cup is run by various community members.
+Beatmapping World Championship is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |